Entropic Optimal Transport Eigenmaps for Nonlinear Alignment and Joint Embedding of High-Dimensional Datasets: The method, spectral properties, and interpretations

 \subsection{The case of an integer $t>0$: inter-data diffusion maps}

 We now consider the case of an integer $t>0$ in the embedding~\eqref{eq: embedding formula}.
 In this case, we interpret our approach as an inter-data variant of diffusion maps~\cite{coifman2006diffusionMaps}.
-In what follows, we relate our embedding to a random walk on the bipartite graph $\mathcal{G}$ and establish that our embedding preserves a suitable diffusion distance derived from this random walk, where $t$ is the number of steps taken.
+In this section, we relate our embedding to a random walk on the bipartite graph $\mathcal{G}$ and establish that our embedding preserves a suitable diffusion distance derived from this random walk, where $t$ is the number of steps taken.

 We begin by defining the matrix $P\in \mathbb{R}^{(m+n)\times(m+n)}$ as